Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 ![_config.yml]({{ site.baseurl }}/images/pi-unleashed.png)

-hell I don´t know if I´ve ever existed
+hell I don't know if I've ever existed
 <br>
 this could have happened all the same:
 <br>